-- A. Abuse (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A23) - Any form of suspected child abuse (neglect, physical, emotional, or sexual) is immediately reported to a Paha Director and Camp Nurse, and they will discuss further steps, including notification of Child Welfare authorities.
-Camp Paha is a mandated reporter of suspected abuse.
+- A. Abuse (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A23) - i.
+Any form of suspected child abuse (neglect, physical, emotional, or sexual) is immediately reported to a Paha Director and Camp Nurse, and they will discuss further steps, including notification of Child Welfare authorities.
+Camp Paha Staff are all mandated reporters of suspected abuse.

-B. Reporting of Child Abuse
+iv.
+Reporting of Child Abuse

-- i.
+ii.
 At Camp Paha, we understand and take very seriously our role "in place of the parent."
 It is Camp Paha's policy that no staff member, visitor or volunteer may or should abuse any camper for any reason.
 This includes any form of abuse as listed below.
 Staff members are mandatory reporters and required to report any suspected child abuse to a Paha Director or Paha Administration Team and Child Welfare Authorities.
-Our staff are provided training on what to look for and what to do when abuse is suspected. - ii.
+Our staff are provided training on what to look for and what to do when abuse is suspected.

+iii.
 Any parent, guardian, staff or camper suspecting Child Abuse is encouraged to contact the Jefferson County Child Abuse Hotline at 303-271-HELP (303-271-4357).
 Our Child Care license number is 87619.
 Please also see, "Filing A Complaint" below.

-B. Child Abuse is:
+b) Child Abuse is:

-A. Neglect: Failure to provide adequate nutrition, hygiene, clothing, shelter, medical care, or supervision for a child that result in injury or medical complications for that

-- child.
-Neglect is different from poverty and may occur regardless of family's economic standing. - B. Physical Abuse: Non-accidental trauma that results in injury or death to a child by any person in a position of trust. - C. Emotional Abuse: Consists of a pattern of behavior that impairs a child's emotional development and positive sense of self, possibly resulting in psychological damage.
-Emotional abuse includes: the presence of a pattern of belittlement, criticism, rejection and threats, and the absence of supporting behaviors such as praise, pride in the child, and expressions of love and concern. - D. Sexual Abuse: Any sexual exploitation involving a child or adolescent who does not fully comprehend the situation and is unable to give informed consent.
-This includes: any sexual contact between adults and children where the child is less than 15 years old and/or there is a four-year age difference between the suspect and victim. - E. A list of what to watch for has been given to each camp staff member.
-Also, staff are provided training on what to look for and what to do when abuse is suspected. - F. Staff members are mandatory reporters and required to report any suspected child abuse to a Paha Director or Paha Administration Team and Child Welfare authorities.
+- i) Neglect: Failure to provide adequate nutrition, hygiene, clothing, shelter, medical care, or supervision for a child that result in injury or medical complications for that child.
+Neglect is different from poverty and may occur regardless of family's economic standing. - ii) Physical Abuse: Non-accidental trauma that results in injury or death to a child by any person in a position of trust. - iii) Emotional Abuse: Consists of a pattern of behavior that impairs a child's emotional development and positive sense of self, possibly resulting in psychological damage.
+Emotional abuse includes: the presence of a pattern of belittlement, criticism, rejection and threats, and the absence of supporting behaviors such as praise, pride in the child, and expressions of love and concern. - iv) Sexual Abuse: Any sexual exploitation involving a child or adolescent who does not fully comprehend the situation and is unable to give informed consent.
+This includes: any sexual contact between adults and children where the child is less than 15 years old and/or there is a four-year age difference between the suspect and victim. - v) A list of what to watch for has been given to each camp staff member.
+Also, staff are provided training on what to look for and what to do when abuse is suspected. - vi) Staff members are mandatory reporters and required to report any suspected child abuse to a Paha Director or Paha Administration Team and Child Welfare authorities. - c) No Isolated Moments - i) No Isolated Moments: In short, this policy states that no staff member or volunteer should ever been alone with one or multiple campers without a second adult present.
+This is to protect both campers and staff.
+As such, staff are required to have at least 2 staff actively supervising 1 or more campers at any given time.